devinj1121/lmaze_automate/README.md

 - Packages required by [Wuggy](https://github.com/WuggyCode/wuggy) (available via pip)

 # Running an Example
 First clone the Github repository to your local machine using `git clone https://github.com/devinj1121/lmaze_automate.git`.
-Before running, you may examine the included example outputs in the `example_outputs` folder.
+Before running, you may examine the included example outputs in the `examples` folder.
 Compare these with the corresponding input files to get an idea of how the program should work.
 To verify that the program runs correctly, first open a terminal window and navigate to the folder where `l_maze.py` is located.
 Then type and run:

 `python l_maze.py`